 Karen Johnston (J.D.
 '08)Associate Director, Center for the Comparative Study of Metropolitan Growth Center for the Comparative Study of Metropolitan Growth

 J.D., Georgia State University

-M.S.E.E., Virginia Institute of Technology
+M.S.E.E., Virginia Tech

-Johnston also worked for Camp Dresser & McKee as an environmental engineer for nearly four years.
-She primarily focused on water resources planning, water distribution and treatment, and wastewater treatment and collection systems.
+Prior to joining the College of Law in 2010, Johnston worked for The Home Depot in a variety of roles, including EH&S regulatory compliance, communications and training for all stores.
+Johnston also worked for Camp Dresser & McKee as an environmental engineer, primarily focused on water resources planning, water distribution and treatment, and wastewater treatment and collection systems.

 Johnston holds a J.D. from Georgia State University, M.S. in Environmental Engineering and B.S. in Civil Engineering from Virginia Tech.
 She is a member of the State Bar of Georgia and its Environmental Law section, and the American Bar Association and its Section on Environment, Energy and Resources.
 She currently serves on the board of directors for the Growth & Infrastructure Consortium.
 In 2020, Johnston was appointed to a three-year term by Governor Kemp to the Board of Commissioners for the Georgia Commission on Equal Opportunity.